 Arsenic trioxide is a chemotherapy drug and is also called Trisenox or ATO.

 It is a treatment for a type of acute myeloid leukaemia called acute promyelocytic leukaemia (APL).
-Researchers are also looking into it as a treatment for other types of cancer.

 How it works